 |

-- General
+General

-Contact Information: Schools and Districts view, add, update and delete their own directory information to ensure that the information is as up-to-date and accurate as possible.
+Schools and Districts view, add, update and delete their own directory information to ensure that the information is as up-to-date and accurate as possible.

 ESE Code: The eight-digit ESE Code following the school or district name is assigned by the Massachusetts Department of Elementary and Secondary Education to every organization listed in the Directory Profiles, including every district and school in the Commonwealth.
 For districts and schools, the first four digits represent the District Code and the last four digits represent the School Code.
 Thus the ESE code "02660505" stands for "0266" (Sharon Public Schools) + "0505" (Sharon High).

-Please Note: The ESE Code is not the same as the Institution codes assigned by the College board for SAT and AP results or the NCES code assigned to Massachusetts schools by the U.S. Department of Education.
+The ESE Code is not the same as the Institution codes assigned by the College board for SAT and AP results or the NCES code assigned to Massachusetts schools by the U.S. Department of Education.

 - Chapter 74 Approved Program: A program that meets the definition of vocational technical education contained in Massachusetts General Law Chapter 74, Section 1 and approved by the Department of Elementary and Secondary Education pursuant to c.
 74 and the Vocational Technical Education Regulations 603 CMR 4.00.
 Programs include: Carpentry, Electricity, Metal Fabrication & Joining Technologies and Programming & Web Development.